 So it made sense that we celebrated the release of the book with a barbecue with our friends from Meine kleine Farm, the “online butchery” with a mission: Happier pigs, happier farmers, happier eaters, better food.
 If people realise what, no, who they eat, they’ll support farmers that take good care of their animals.
 Resulting in a quality of meat that will then again benefit the consumer.
 Less meat, more respect!

-We’re sure the loving sow from Ihringhausen would have approved :)
+We’re pretty sure the Sau from Ihringshausen would approve.